 Box-less or border-free images make your page look more simple and uncomplicated.

 Sometimes instead of using stock or custom photography, we can use icons to give a clean and simple look.
 Some sites you can download free icons:

 Circled, Hexagon, and Irregular-Shaped Images

 Squarish images can cut it, but too much of it can get a little boring.
 How about spicing your images up with circled, hexagon and other irregular shapes using CSS?
-See this guide on how to make rounded images with CSS.

 Other than for aesthetic design purposes, Mix and Match or Varied Typography is an effective way to prompt readers to pay more attention to specific words in any given paragraph.